GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 * mode -- *see below*
 * :ref:`wesn <tbl-wesn>`
 * input --
+* Return: Pointer to data container, or NULL if there were errors (passed back via API->error) *

 where ``ptr`` is NULL except when reading grids in two steps (i.e.,